cheery/textended-edit/README.md

 # Structure Editor, for .t+ -files.

+I've stopped working on this project for now.
+The problem I found hard to solve is parsing the user input into structures without ending up with limitations of just parsing it all in the first place.

 If you decide to try it, make sure you've got pysdl2, pysdl2 image, pyopengl and textended.
 I've tried it with python 2.7

 On ubuntu the dependencies can be satisfied with: